The Polish-Lithuanian Commonwealth

 Decline and Partition

 The 17th and 18th centuries were hard.
 Wars with Russia, Sweden, Brandenburg, and the Ottoman Empire ravaged the lands.
 The "Deluge" of 1655 to 1660, a Swedish invasion that swept across the entire Commonwealth, left wounds the state never fully recovered from.
-The liberum veto meant any single nobleman could paralyse the entire parliament, making effective governance nearly impossible.
+The liberum veto meant a single deputy in the Sejm could paralyse the entire parliament, making effective governance nearly impossible.

 The surrounding expanding empires, Russia, Prussia, and Austria, all watched the weakening state.
 In 1772, 1793, and 1795 they carved up the Commonwealth's territory between themselves.
 The Third Partition of 1795 effectively ended the state, and Lithuania found itself absorbed into the Russian Empire for more than a hundred years.